flycheck/flycheck/doc/manual/usage.rst

 .. command:: flycheck-select-checker
    :binding: C-c ! s

+   Select the syntax checker for the current buffer by setting :variable:`flycheck-checker`, and run a syntax check with the new syntax checker.

-   Prompt for a syntax checker, and select it for the current buffer, by setting :variable:`flycheck-checker`.
+   Prompt for a syntax checker and set :variable:`flycheck-checker`.

-   With prefix arg, deselect the current syntax checker if any, and re-enable automatic selection, by setting :variable:`flycheck-checker` to `nil`.

-   In either case, immediately run a syntax check afterwards.

    Any :term:`syntax checker` can be selected with this command, regardless of whether it is enabled.

+.. command:: flycheck-select-checker
+   :prefix-arg: C-u
+   :binding: C-c ! s
+   :noindex:

+   Deselect the current syntax checker, and run a syntax check with an automatically selected syntax checker.

+   Set :variable:`flycheck-checker` to `nil`.

 .. variable:: flycheck-checker